Autoencoder-assisted study of directed percolation with spatial long-range interactions: Autoencoder and numerical results

+We initially employ an autoencoder to extract and analyze the two-dimensional features of cluster configurations from the LDP model.
+Considering training costs and precision, we select $41$ $p$ values at intervals of $0.005$ within the range of $[0.5,0.7]$.
+For each $p$, we repeatedly generate cluster configuration, resulting in a training set of $41{\times}500$ cluster configurations and a test set of $41{\times}50$ cluster configurations.
+The system size is\;$L=500$\;, the time step is set to \;$t=500$\;, and the value of the hyperparameter $\beta$ is chosen to be $3.2$ firstly.
+To maintain the stability of the stacked autoencoder's output, we established an adequate number of training epochs to ensure that accuracy and loss values stabilize.

-We first extracted and analyzed the two-dimensional features of the DP with spatial L{\'{e}}vy-like flights model clusters.
-Using the autoencoder shown in Fig. 4, we set the encoding process hidden layer in two dimensions and extract the encoded clusters' data.
-Based on the bidirectional consideration of training cost and data accuracy, using the simulation evolution program, under the control of the hyperparameter \;${\beta}=3.4$\;.
-We chose \;$41$\; values of \;$p$\; for the probability of seepage between \;$[0.5,0.7]$\;, and repeated the generation of \;$500$\; values at intervals of \;$0.005$\; fixing a \;$p$\; value.
-A total of \;$41{\times}500$\; clusters were generated as a training set and \;$41{\times}50$\; clusters were generated as a test set, where the system size \;$L=500$\; and the time step was set to \;$t=500$\;.
-In order to retain as much information about the structure of the cluster graph as possible, we use the full-seed initial condition.
-Fig.\ref{f3} shows the structure of the clusters under partial percolation probability.
-By setting the coded hidden layers to two, we extracted the 2D structural features of the clusters, the results of which are shown in Fig.\ref{f_4}.
-In the figure, $h1,h2$ denotes the horizontal and vertical coordinates of the 2D feature points, and the color bars on the right side denote the correspondence between different branch probability values and colors.
-From Fig.\ref{f_4}, it can be seen that the feature points show the characteristics of fuzzy dispersion and even faults near the critical point, which indicates that the particularities near the critical point of the system are captured by the autoencoder.
-We conjecture that the autoencoder is able to distinguish the power-law growth properties of the particle density at the critical point of the system and specific clusters' structural features from regions far from the critical point.
-Based on this thinking, we reserve to one-dimensional coding results to identify critical points by the characteristics of one-dimensional data.
+To retain as much cluster diagram structural information as possible, we employ full-seed initial conditions.
+By setting the hidden layer to be two-dimensional, we extract the two-dimensional structural features of the cluster configuration, as illustrated in Figure \ref{f_4}.
+In the figure, $h1$ and $h2$ represent the coordinates of the two-dimensional feature points, and the color bar on the right indicates the corresponding colors for different branching probability values.
+The results indicate that near the critical point, the feature points are blurred and dispersed, even fractured, suggesting that the autoencoder has captured the particularities near the critical point of the system.
+We infer that the autoencoder can distinguish the power-law growth characteristics of particle density near the critical point and specific structural features of the cluster configuration from regions far from the critical point.
+Based on this idea, we set the hidden layer to be one-dimensional and identify the critical point through the features of the one-dimensional data.